SysKitTeam/docs-trace/installation-and-configuration/office-365-connection-details.md

 In addition to this SysKit Trace uses [Office365DSC](https://github.com/microsoft/Office365DSC) but it is not installed as a module available to the user.

 ## SysKit Trace Azure AD Application
 When configuring SysKit Trace an Azure Active Directory Application will be created and pre-consented for the user to collect the data from the tenant.
+This enables us to consume all of the APIs provided by Microsoft in a standard and well defined way.
+It also enables us to use modern authentication including Multi-Factor Authentication.
 You can find the SysKit Trace application in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) once SysKit Trace has been configured.

 There are two ways to authenticate an Azure Active Directory Application with Azure AD when using the applications identity.